26brennar/CompilersInterpreters/README.md

 # CompilersInterpreters
-Java code for Advanced Topics in Computer Science: Compilers & Interpreters class
+My code and coursework for the Advanced Topics in Computer Science: Compilers & Interpreters class, taken in my junior year of high school.